vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/cnbp-knative-argocd.md

 - [Knative](https://knative.dev/) to automatically generate an Ingress Service with URL and other Kubernetes Resources for the container image that was built using Cloud Native Buildpacks.
 Knative-serving automates the process of creating Kubernetes objects needed for an application like Deployment, Replicasets, Services etc.,  eliminating the need to write complex Kubernetes YAML files.

-- [ArgoCD](https://argoproj.github.io/) to automates deployment pipeline pushing container images on to Kubernetes using Knative.
+- [ArgoCD](https://argoproj.github.io/) to automate deployment pipeline pushing container images on to Kubernetes using Knative.
 ArgoCD helps deploy application continuously using Gitops methodology.
 It can take specifications like Kubernetes resources, Knative, Kustomize etc. to deploy application on Kubernetes.

 - A sample application called [Petclinic](https://github.com/Boskey/spring-petclinic) that is based on [Spring](https://spring.io/)